 2. Know Your Voicings

-The root position chords above are great to familiarize yourself with the notes, but don’t smoothly connect the harmonies.
+Another aspect of understanding jazz piano basics involves knowing your voicings.
+The root position chords above are great to familiarize yourself with the notes but don’t smoothly connect the harmonies.
 In C:

 To play these jazz chord progressions on the piano smoother, move the least distance to the next chord.